 - Freeze extras for winter enjoyment

 The best way to glean the health benefits of berries is to eat them!
-Pick your favourites, eat them often while they are in season, and enjoy!
+Grab my free download Berry Quick Reference Guide and start picking your favourite berries to eat often while they are in season.
+Enjoy!